-At December 31, 2014, we had federal, state and local net operating loss carryforwards (NOLs) totaling approximately \$25,200,000 expiring through 2029, with a future tax benefit of approximately \$9,000,000.
-At December 31, 2014 and December 31, 2013, \$4,743,000 and \$5,659,000, respectively, was recorded as deferred tax assets on our balance sheet.
-During the year ended December 31, 2014, as a result of income (before taxes) for the year of \$2,709,000, \$943,000 was recorded as income tax expense and the deferred tax assets were reduced by \$916,000 to \$4,743,000.
-To the extent that we have taxable income in the future, we will report income tax expense and such expense attributable to federal income taxes will reduce the tax assets reflected on our balance sheet.
-Management will continue to evaluate the recoverability of our NOLs and adjust the deferred tax assets accordingly.
-Utilization of NOLs can be subject to a substantial annual limitation due to ownership change limitations that could occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state provisions.
+At December 31, 2015, we had federal, state and local net operating loss carryforwards (NOLs) totaling approximately \$19,603,000 expiring through 2029, with a future tax benefit of approximately \$6,819,000.
+At December 31, 2015 and December 31, 2014, \$4,958,000 and \$4,743,000, respectively, was recorded as deferred tax assets on our balance sheet.
+At each report date, management considers new evidence, both positive and negative, of its view of the future realization of deferred tax assets.
+Based upon taxable income for the year ended December 31, 2015, we recorded a provision for income taxes of \$1,729,000 which included a reduction to our deferred tax assets of \$1,636,000.
+In addition, at December 31, 2015 based upon additional taxable income to be realized in future years from pending legal proceedings and related license agreements, management determined that there was sufficient positive evidence to conclude that it was more likely than not that additional deferred taxes of approximately \$1,851,000 were realizable.
+Accordingly, after reducing the deferred tax asset by \$1,636,000 based on the effective tax applied against 2015 taxable net income, this amount was offset by a reduction in our valuation allowance on our deferred tax assets resulting in a net deferred tax benefit of \$215,000 recorded on our consolidated statement of operations.
+To the extent that we earn income in the future, the Company will report income tax expense and such expense attributable to federal income taxes will reduce the tax asset reflected on the balance sheet.
+Management will continue to evaluate the recoverability of the NOL and adjust the deferred tax asset appropriately.
+Utilization of NOL credit carryforwards can be subject to a substantial annual limitation due to ownership change limitations that could occur in the future, as required by Section 382 of the Internal Revenue Code of 1986, as amended, as well as similar state provisions.
+The 2014 provision for income taxes includes an approximate \$17,000 benefit arising from a reclassification adjustment for a previously unrealized loss on a security classified as available-for-sale and its realized loss in the year ended December 31, 2014.